 Friday – Pizza night

 Each week we make an all cheese pizza, which we call the “jerk” pizza in homage to poor Kevin in the original home alone movie.
-This week, I think I’m going to make a pizza with pesto, fresh mozzarella and fresh basil—might call this one the “Uncle Frank.”
+As a family we love pizza, it’s actually our favourite thing to eat in a restaurant.
+Now that pizza ovens in restaurants are becoming so popular (check out some commercial pizza ovens here), nearly every place serves a decent pizza.
+So, I do try to recreate some of the best ones I’ve tried at home for the kids.
+This week, I think I’m going to make a pizza with pesto, fresh ozzarella and fresh basil-might call this one the “Uncle Frank.”